k00mi/gitaly/doc/proposals/snapshot-storage/README.md

 Key properties:

--   SQL decides the state of all repositories in a SnapGraph cluster
+-   SQL decides the state of all repositories in snapshot storage: if there is no SQL record for a repository, it doesn't exist
 -   Git data (objects and refs) is stored as cold "snapshots" in object storage
 -   snapshots can have a "parent", so a repository is stored as a linked list of snapshots
 -   to use the repository it must first be copied down to a local filesystem

+Possible applications:

+-   incremental repository backups
+-   cold storage for repositories

 ## Primitives